 - The consulting arrangement is across departmental lines or involves a separate or remote operation.

 - The consulting arrangement is provided for in the proposal, identified in the budget or budget narrative, and specifically approved by the Sponsor.

-- The services rendered are reasonable and conforms to the established written policy of the institution consistently applied to both Federal and non-federal activities; (see Executive Order 59: Excess Compensation to Faculty)
+- The services rendered are reasonable and conform to the established written policy of the institution consistently applied to both federal and non-federal activities; see Executive Order 59: Excess Compensation to Faculty.